Looney Tunes Golden Collection: Looney Tunes Super Stars

 In November 2009, it was reported that two new single-disc DVD releases, with 15 cartoons each, would be released in April 2010.
 It was also reported that these 30 cartoons would not contain any duplicates that had already been released as part of the Looney Tunes Golden Collection releases.
 This series of DVDs is called Looney Tunes Super Stars and the first two titles are Bugs Bunny: Hare Extraordinaire and Daffy Duck: Frustrated Fowl.
 These new DVDs still have the cartoons digitally restored and remastered - in addition to being shown uncut and uncensored.
 A second set of Looney Tunes Super Stars DVDs was released on November 30, 2010.
 The titles in the second wave are Foghorn Leghorn & Friends: Barnyard Bigmouth and Tweety & Sylvester: Feline Fwenzy (which featured a collection of 15 previously on-DVD shorts).

 Some viewers noted discs of the first wave proved to be cropped and distorted and otherwise poorly restored to present the shorts in "widescreen" as opposed to their original aspect ratio (though these were just for the post-1953 shorts).
 Warner Bros. stated the reason for this was that all post-1953 WB shorts were filmed in fullscreen ratio and shown in matted-widescreen in theaters.

 On December 1, 2010, animation expert Jerry Beck explained on the Shokus Internet Radio call-in talk program, Stu's Show that Warner aimed this series not at collectors, but at the mass market who expect it to fit on their widescreen TVs.
 He speculated that at some point down the road there would probably be a double-dip release of those shorts in a collector's DVD version with the video in fullscreen format.
 However, the Foghorn Leghorn disc contains both the matted-widescreen versions and the original fullscreen (and would most likely continue for future waves featuring new-to-DVD shorts).
-Jerry Beck stated on Stu's Show on December 1, 2010, that 2011 would see new Super Stars releases, such as a release titled Road Runner and Wile E. Coyote (which features new-to-DVD shorts), another Sylvester release titled Sylvester and Hippety Hopper (with more new-to-DVD shorts) and another Bugs release (with double dips).
+Jerry Beck stated on Stu's Show on December 1, 2010, that 2011 would see new Super Stars releases, such as a release titled Road Runner & Wile E. Coyote (which features new-to-DVD shorts), another Sylvester release titled Sylvester & Hippety Hopper (with more new-to-DVD shorts) and another Bugs release (with double dips).